 RVing is the great equalizer in the U.S. Stroll around any RV park or campground and you’ll meet people from all walks of life.
 Many campers are permanently on the road workamping and full-timing because they want to.
 But an equal amount are doing it because they feel they have no other choice.
-A new book coming soon called “Nomadland” dives deep into some of their stories.
+A new book published in September 2017 called “Nomadland” dives deep into some of their stories.

 Is the full-time RVing and workamping lifestyle that bad?

 “We were doing what we thought was the right thing to do and we got screwed,” said Bob Apperly, an Amazon CamperForce workamper.
 In 2013 he told his story to Jessica Bruder, a journalist with a penchant for sharing the stories of America’s subcultures.